-Any use of a dating site, social media site, movie site, or anything that you log in to, puts you at substantial risk.
-Remember: "if it has a plug, it has a bug".
+Any use of a dating site, Google or Facebook product, social media site, movie site, or anything that you log in to, puts you at substantial risk.
+Remember: "if it has a plug, it has a bug!" .
 Every electronic device can be easily made to spy on you in ways you cannot possibly imagine.